-In adopting these benchmarks, we are following a general approach in analytic philosophy to evaluating a proposed definition, or characterization of a complex concept, either moral (e.g. justice, responsibility, security) or nonmoral (e.g. knowledge, causation, action.)
-This involves checking the proposed conceptual analysis against commonsense beliefs, in an iterative back-and-forth dialog between intuitively held beliefs and a formally proposed definition.
-Because, over time, natural-language terms accumulate a richness of meaning, which may result in ambiguity, contestation, or even internal inconsistency, a formal definition may need to excise some of these elements.
+In adopting these benchmarks, we are following a general approach in analytic philosophy to evaluating a proposed definition, or characterization of a complex concept, either moral (e.g., justice, responsibility, security) or nonmoral (e.g., knowledge, causation, action.)
+This involves checking the proposed conceptual analysis against commonsense beliefs, in an iterative back-and-forth dialog between intuitively held beliefs and a formally proposed definition.12 Because, over time, natural-language terms accumulate a richness of meaning, which may result in ambiguity, contestation, or even internal inconsistency, a formal definition may need to excise some of these elements.
 At the same time, it must remain in balance with the term's natural meaning and significance.
 Here, the benchmarks provide heuristic criteria for evaluating a proposed conception of privacy - formally rigorous and true to common usage.
 The latter ensures that a definition retains meaning and relevance for natural language speakers, while the former ensures the degree of coherence and clarity demanded of a concept that is foundational for scientific, philosophical, regulatory, or legal analysis.

-In the case of moral concepts, a definition needs, further, to explain the moral weight it carries.
+In the case of moral concepts, a definition needs to explain the moral weight it carries.
 A meaningful conception of justice, for example, would need to correctly identify unjust actions and policies and it should account for why they are wrong and should be revised.
-The third benchmark, accordingly requires of a meaningful concept of privacy to explains its normative force, why it is wrong to violate it, and why privacy deserves protection.
+The third benchmark, accordingly, requires of a meaningful concept of privacy to explains its normative force, why it is wrong to violate it, and why privacy deserves protection.

-The benchmarks - precision, ethics, fidelity - guide our evaluation of the three principles - (1) limiting access to third parties, (2) minimizing the use of raw data (while continuing to use inferences), and (3) maintaining users' data only on their
+The benchmarks - precision, ethics, and fidelity - guide our evaluation of the three principles: (1) limiting third parties' access to personal information, (2) minimizing the use of raw data (while continuing to use inferences13), and (3) maintaining users' data only on their devices.
+For each of

-&lt;sup>11 A version of this general method is famously known as "reflective equilibrium," a dialogical process for testing the coherence of a given belief (moral, or other) against other beliefs, or for testing the coherence of a proposed account of a general concept (moral, or other) in relation to a set of beliefs.
+12 A version of this general method is famously known as "reflective equilibrium," a dialogical process for testing the coherence of a given belief (moral, or other) against other beliefs, or for testing the coherence of a proposed account of a general concept (moral, or other) in relation to a set of beliefs.
 We are aware that reflective equilibrium is itself a contested concept and have sought to be roughly accurate in adapting it to privacy.
 Daniels, Norman.
 "Reflective equilibrium."
 (2003).

-&lt;sup>12 We are not the first to critically examine the creation and use of inferences as a privacy violation.
+13 We are not the first to critically examine the creation and use of inferences as a privacy violation.
 For example, the creation of inferences from data violates a form of quantitative privacy Gray, David, and Danielle Citron.
 "The right to quantitative privacy."
 Minn.
 L. Rev. 98 (2013): 62.
 And inferences created about an individual based on similar people Making inferences about people based on similar people: Barocas, Solon, and Karen Levy.
 "Privacy dependencies."
 Wash.
 L. Rev. 95 (2020): 555.
 See also, Mittelstadt, Brent.
 "Protecting health privacy through reasonable inferences."
 The American Journal of Bioethics 22, no. 7 (2022): 65-68.
 Solow-Niederman, Alicia.
 "Information privacy and the inference economy."
 Nw.
 UL Rev. 117 (2022): 357.Kröger, Jacob Leon, Leon Gellrich, Sebastian Pape, Saba Rebecca Brause, and Stefan Ullrich.
 "Personal information inference from voice recordings: User awareness and privacy concerns."
 Proc.
 Priv.
 Enhancing Technol.
 2022, no. 1 (2022): 6-27.
 Wachter, Sandra.
 "The theory of artificial immutability: Protecting algorithmic groups under anti-discrimination law."
 Tul.
 L. Rev. 97 (2022): 149.
 Wachter, Sandra, and Brent Mittelstadt.
-"A right to reasonable inferences: re-thinking data protection law in the age of big data and AI."
-Colum.
-Bus.
-L. Rev. (2019): 494.

-devices.
-For each of these three principles, we check how well the underlying conception of privacy meets the benchmarks.
+"A right to reasonable these three principles, we check how well the underlying conception of privacy meets the benchmarks.